harunabdullahrakin/Amar-Portfolio-Software/README.md

 ## **Deployment**

-Amar Portfolio Software is easy to deploy on any Node.js hosting platform.
+Amar Portfolio Software can be easily deployed using **ryx.us**, our sponsor's hosting platform.
+Follow the steps below for deployment:

 ### **Deployment Steps**:
 1. Clone the repository: